 Casey pitched no more in 1912, and on May 31, 1913, the Base Ball Players Fraternity sued the Red Sox on behalf of Hageman.
 Initial judgment was against Hageman and the union, but the Appellate Division of the State Supreme Court reversed the ruling in early 1915.
 The case continued in the courts until February 19, 1918 when Boston settled out of court, paying Base Ball Players Fraternity President Dave Fultz $2,385.19 on behalf of Hageman.

 Meanwhile Hageman played two more seasons of professional baseball.
 He finally went to Denver in 1913 and had another solid season.
 There were rumors that he was being scouted by several major-league teams.
 The Topeka Daily Capital quoted Cubs owner Charles Webb Murphy as saying he would not acquire Hageman no matter how well he pitched.
 Ironically, Hageman was pitching for the Cubs a year later and Murphy was out of baseball.
-That fall the St. Louis Cardinals drafted Hageman from Denver, and got another chance at the major leagues.
+That September the St. Louis Cardinals drafted Hageman from Denver, and got another chance at the major leagues.